gregcourville/VerySeriousButton-vsbutil/README.md

 =========================

 "Service utility" for the Very Serious Button.
 This code was originally intended for testing and initial programming of Very Serious Buttons during production.
-It is being provided as a tool for advanced users and a reference for those wishing to learn how the configuration interface works.
+It is being provided as a tool for advanced users and a reference to demonstrate how the configuration interface works.
 No warranty is provided.
 Use at your own risk.

 ## Requires:
 * Reasonably recent Windows, Linux or Mac OS X